Best Java Patch Management Tools

 Although the Ivanti Desktop and Server Management solution is just that – a device and server management solution – it can be coupled with its Patch for Endpoint Manager to monitor patch compliance and systems management.
 Administrators can patch vulnerabilities of apps like Acrobat Flash, Internet browsers, as well as Java from a single dashboard.

-• It comes with accurate, pre-tested patches that have already been tested by in-house engineers.
+• Pre-Tested Patches: Comes with accurate, pre-tested patches vetted by in-house engineers.

-• The tool has an extended catalog of patch vendors to address all devices and applications on a network – even on remote, mobile, and asleep devices.
+• Extended Patch Catalog: Addresses all devices and applications on a network, including remote, mobile, and asleep devices.

 Why do we recommend it?